 How Can We Help You?

-If you have questions regarding personal injury or medical malpractice, schedule a free consultation with a personal injury attorney in Glendale and Peoria at The Law Offices of John Phebus.
+If you have questions regarding personal injury or medical malpractice, schedule a free consultation with a personal injury attorney in Glendale at The Law Offices of John Phebus.
 Our firm can be reached by calling 623-847-7117 or by completing our online contact form.
 Our office hours are 8 a.m. to 5 p.m., Monday through Friday.
 Evening and weekend appointments are available based on the needs of our clients and we have offices in Glendale, Phoenix, Tempe, Scottsdale.
 Our personal injury law firm can investigate your case, help you name the defendant, and file your claim with the correct court.
 We can then support your case through each phase of the legal process, fighting for fair compensation every step of the way.
 To get started, request a free consultation.